MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Remote_Jobs.md

 requirements for remoting.

-1. The following command uses the **AsJob** parameter of `Invoke-Command` to start a background job on the Server01 computer.
+1. The following command uses the **AsJob** parameter of `Invoke-Command` to start a job on the Server01 computer.
 The job runs a `Get-Eventlog` command that gets the events in the System log.
 You can use the JobName parameter to assign a display name to the job.

    ```powershell
    Invoke-Command -computername Server01 -scriptblock {